wahabs/Notes-on-Effective-JavaScript/README.md

 # Notes on *Effective JavaScript* by David Herman

-Intended to be a supplement to anyone's studying of JavaScript, whether through [Herman's book](http://www.amazon.com/Effective-JavaScript-Specific-Software-Development/dp/0321812182) or elsewhere.
+A study guide intended to supplement anyone's studying of JavaScript, whether through [Herman's book](http://www.amazon.com/Effective-JavaScript-Specific-Software-Development/dp/0321812182) or some other source.
 Does not attempt to be neutral or objective on matters of best practice.

 Released under the [MIT License.][license]
 Issues/pull requests welcome.